 Letter from the couple’s Church (if the couple are both Christians and members of a church and wish to be married in a church in Indonesia).

 If one or both persons wishes to convert to Islam and be married according to Islamic Law, the marriage must be reported and registered with the Religious Affairs Office (Kantor Urusan Agama) in Indonesia.
 If the marriage is to be a Christian one, the marriage must be reported and registered with the Civil Registration Office (Kantor Catatan Sipil) in Indonesia.

 The Offices in Indonesia authorized to perform such marriages:

 Please be advised that each region in Indonesia has different customs/ traditions when conducting wedding ceremonies

-To ensure that your marriage in Indonesia is valid and legal in Sweden, please make sure that you are given a marriage certificate or other documentation as proof that you have been legally married in Indonesia.
-Since most of the documents will be written in the Indonesian language, please be advised that all documentation must be translated by a sworn and authorized Swedish translator in Indonesia before you return to Sweden (depends in which Canton you reside).
-After Arriving in Sweden, you must take this translated document/certificate to your local marriage registration office to be registered.
+To ensure that your marriage in Indonesia is valid and legal in Switzerland, please make sure that you are given a marriage certificate or other documentation as proof that you have been legally married in Indonesia.
+Since most of the documents will be written in the Indonesian language, please be advised that all documentation must be translated by a sworn and authorized German or French or Italian languages translator in Indonesia before you return to Switzerland (depends in which Canton you reside).
+After Arriving in Switzerland, you must take this translated document/certificate to your local marriage registration office to be registered.